-Finding a mortgage can be tricky, especially if you have a small deposit.
-So if you’re considering your options, here’s what you need to know about a 95% mortgage.
+Finding a mortgage can be tricky, especially if you only have a small deposit.
+If you’re considering your options, here’s what you need to know about 95% mortgages.

 What is a 95% mortgage?

 A 95% mortgage is a secured loan that covers 95% of a property’s value.
 If you want to buy a home valued at £200,000, a 95% mortgage will cover £190,000 of the cost.
 That means you’ll need to put down a deposit of £10,000.

 95% mortgages are good for first-time buyers, who often struggle to save up more than a 5% deposit.